AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 USB drop attacks

 Malicious software is intended to be distributed through a planned cybercrime called USB drop attacks.
 Virus-laden USB drives are placed close to the computer area, where people inadvertently connect them to PCs.
-According to Statista, data summoned in 2021 shows that ca. 30% of companies experienced 11 to 50 malicious USB drop attacks.32
+According to Statista, data from 2021 shows that ca. 30% of companies experienced 11 to 50 malicious USB drop attacks.1

-Security firm Mandiant discovered in 2023 that a China based group named UNC53 carried out USB drop attacks and targeted 180 organizations in crowd trafficked locations, such as airport cafes and printing service shops around the world.33
+Security firm Mandiant discovered in 2023 that a China-based group named UNC53 carried out USB drop attacks and targeted 180 organizations in crowd-trafficked locations, such as airport cafes and printing service shops around the world.2

 What is USB blocking software?